dziobro/Education-Data-Primer/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:153a069111
 ## Ploting Student Data
- Create a bar plot of the student data showing all highschool math PARCC assessments.
+ Now that we organized our data we can use that data to generate a visualization.

- SpreadFilteredData is loaded from the previous exercise.
+ `SpreadFilteredData` is loaded from the previous exercise.

 *** =instructions
  Use the existing code and add a trace for the missing assement.
 (ALG02)